The Tanner Lab

 Trina Chou

-I am a second year PhD student in the EEB Department.
-I am interested in the evolutionary pressures that shape animal acoustic communication systems, and how these pressures affect the behaviors of both senders and receivers.
-I am currently working on two projects with amphibians: (1) understanding the effects of chytrid infection on male calling behavior and (2) understanding how within-individual variation in male calling may act as a signal of interest for females making decisions.
-I plan to continue this work in comparative contexts, extending these same projects to be studied in field crickets who have evolved similar communication systems.
-Before starting my PhD, I earned my B.S. at Vassar College, where I majored in Neuroscience and Behavior and minored in Mathematics.
+I am a third year PhD candidate in the EEB Department.
+I am interested in the evolutionary pressures that shape animal acoustic communication systems, and how these pressures affect the behaviors of both signalers and receivers!
+My work takes place in comparative contexts, drawing comparisons across and among species, and I am currently working on several projects generally studying variation in signaler and receiver behavior.
+The first seeks to understand the effects of chytrid infection on male calling behavior, the second explores whether female treefrogs experience choice overload in complex environments, and the third studies how within-individual variation in male calling may act as a signal of interest for females making decisions.
+Before starting my PhD, I earned my B.A. at Vassar College, where I majored in Neuroscience and Behavior and minored in Mathematics.
+You can read more about me on my website!

 Ashlesh Pattanaik